imotov/elasticsearch-kibana-docker/README.md

 $ sudo docker stack rm elastic-stack
 ```

-To change redeploy, remove stack, wait for services to exit and redeploy using command above.
+To redeploy, remove stack, wait for services to exit and redeploy using command above.

 ```
 $ sudo docker stack rm elastic-stack